- Huang Qin

 An herbal supplement containing S. baicalensis has been shown to reduce symptoms of osteoarthritis (22).
 It is not known if the herb would exert similar effects by itself.

-In vitro studies suggest that flavonoid components of S.baicalensis have anticancer activity.
+In vitro studies suggest that certain flavonoid components of S.baicalensis have anticancer activity.
 Induction of apoptosis in hepatoma G2, 3B, and SK-Hep1 cell lines occurs following 48 hours of exposure to baicalein, baicalin, and wogonin at concentrations of 25-100 mcg/ml.
 Wogonin causes arrest at G1 phase while baicalin and baicalein cause G2/M accumulation (2).
 Additional studies show that baicalin, at concentrations of 50-200 mcg/ml, activates caspase-3, resulting in apoptosis of Jurkat cells (leukemia-derived T cells).

 - Anticoagulants / Antiplatelets: May cause additive effects (12).